LEEYJ1021/structural-signal-irrelevance/README.md

 questions (RQ2a, RQ2b, RQ2c — §6), so that Stage-2 findings are weighted as what they are —
 outputs of the same investigation that produced Stage 1, not an independent confirmation of it, and not a third pre-specified hypothesis.

+**Stage 3 (post-hoc, formulated after seeing RQ2a–RQ2c's results).**
+> *Given that the size-outcome relationship is not uniform across campaign types (H2), and
+> that non-uniformity concentrates in structurally distinct, non-auction local-business
+> serving (RQ2a–RQ2c) — can an algorithmic design choice at model-input time reduce this
+> disparity without materially harming predictive accuracy?*

+This question (§16, M1–M3) was formulated after RQ2a–RQ2c's findings were in hand.
+It is the most exploratory tier in this repository and is treated accordingly throughout: nothing in §16 is permitted to upgrade H1/H2's confirmatory grade or RQ2a–RQ2c's exploratory grade, and vice versa.

 ---